digital-asset/daml/canton/README.md

-If you're using a local build of canton (setting `local` to `True` per above) _and_ you are explicitly overwriting the `*_tag_filters` to run the Canton EE tests, they will be run using your provided `canton.jar` (which therefore needs to be an EE jar at that point).
+If you're using a local build of canton (setting `local` to `True` per above) _and_ you are explicitly overwriting the `*_tag_filters` to run the Canton EE tests, they will be run using your provided `canton-ee.jar` (which therefore needs to be an EE jar at that point).